The Missing Cross to Purity

 but on the contrary, 'to love one another.'

-So all that worship in the spirit and truth,
+So all who worship in the spirit and truth,

 come to the spirit and truth in their own hearts,